cybozu-go/placemat/docs/virtual_bmc.md

 HTTPS server
 ------------

-For test purpose, Placemat deploys HTTPS servers on https://<BMC address>:443.
+For test purpose, Placemat deploys HTTPS servers on `https://<BMC address>:443`.
 They return 200 OK only.

-**If you use this feature, prepare certificate files and specify command line option**
+If you use this feature, prepare certificate files and specify command line options `-bmc-cert` and `-bmc-key`.